Skip to content

 Argument Description Data Type Required

-Restarts a journaling device
+Restarts a journaling device.

-Restarts a journaling device
+Restarts a journaling device.

 sbctl storage-node restart-jm-device